Graduate Psychology Program

 Each MA Psychology option (described above) has a "Residency Requirement.”
 This refers to the number of quarters (full, half-time or combination) students must be enrolled, while earning the units required for the degree.

-It is important to note that quarters in which students are enrolled less than half time, on Leave of Absence, on Enrollment Maintenance or on Thesis Completion status do not count toward the fulfillment of the residency requirement.
-Given the potential consequences of these enrollment statuses, please consult with your advisor before committing to them.
+Quarters in which students are enrolled less than half time, on Leave of Absence, on Enrollment Maintenance or on Thesis Completion status do not count toward the fulfillment of the residency requirement.
+Given the potential consequences of these enrollment statuses, students should consult with their advisor before committing to them.

 The degree must be finished within five calendar years of first admission (unless students withdraw and subsequently re-apply and are re-admitted, in which case the degree must be finished within five years of the second entry into the program unless otherwise specified).
 Students readmitted on this basis must complete degree requirements in force at the date of readmission.